mongodb/specifications/source/crud/bulk-write.md

     deletedCount: Int64;

     /**
      * The results of each individual insert operation that was successfully performed.
-Results
-     * can be accessed by their index in the list of write models provided to bulkWrite.
      */
     insertResults: Map<Int64, InsertOneResult>;

     /**
      * The results of each individual update operation that was successfully performed.
-Results
-     * can be accessed by their index in the list of write models provided to bulkWrite.
      */
     updateResult: Map<Int64, UpdateResult>;

     /**
      * The results of each individual delete operation that was successfully performed.
-Results
-     * can be accessed by their index in the list of write models provided to bulkWrite.
      */
     deleteResults: Map<Int64, DeleteResult>;
 }